Chart Color Schemes

 Employment performance in Waitara has been below expectations when compared to most other areas nationally

-Conversely, construction is under-represented in Waitara, with only 3.5% of its workforce compared to Greater Sydney's 8.6%.
-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population numbers.
-Over the 12 months to September 2025, labour force levels in Waitara increased by 0.2%, while employment declined by 1.5%, leading to a rise in unemployment rate of 1.6 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by only 0.2 percentage points.
-Providing broader context, state-level data up to 25-Nov shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Waitara's employment mix suggests local employment could increase by 7.8% over five years and 15.5% over ten years.
+Conversely, construction is under-represented, with only 3.5% of Waitara's workforce compared to Greater Sydney's 8.6%.
+The area appears to offer limited local employment opportunities, as indicated by the ratio of Census working population to resident population.
+Over the year to September 2025, labour force levels in Waitara increased by 0.4%, while employment declined by 1.3%, leading to a rise in unemployment rate of 1.6 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
+Applying these projections to Waitara's employment mix indicates potential local employment growth of 7.8% over five years and 15.5% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.

 Frequently Asked Questions - Employment